-Come show your commitment to patient care and help us ensure that our patients and visitors receive the best service possible.
-Our volunteers give thousands of hours of service each year in many different ways.
+As a volunteer, you gain valuable experience, learn new skills and help us ensure our patients and visitors receive the best service possible.
+Our volunteers give thousands of hours of service each year in our hospitals, clinics and hospice.

 Volunteer opportunities vary by location.
 Contact the Scripps facility near you for details:

 La Jolla, CA 92037